ProiectPE/CareerQuest/README.md

  - companies can pay a fee to be promoted and prioritised in the users' searches
  - if they don't pay the fee they have limited possibilities

-Rank applicants for a job based on how much they fit
+Rank applicants for a job based on how much they fit to that job

 Suggest to a user what jobs he should apply to

 ## PROJECT SETUP

  - Make sure Docker is running (On Windows, install Dev Container extension (for the make command) )
  - Decomment default Controllers and comment custom ones (so far, we’re using the hello-world ones)